derethil/hosting-script/README.md

    Config values are explained in the config file.

-   > **_NOTE_**: Pi-AP offers many different configuration values for the access point and while most can likely be left as default, they can optionally be configured simply by adding them to this tool's `config.yaml` file under `access_point`.
+   > **_NOTE_**: Pi-AP offers many different configuration values for the access point and while most can likely be left as default, they can optionally be configured  by adding them to this tool's `config.yaml` file under `access_point`.
 For example, to change the value of `USEREXECUTINGSCRIPT='pi'`:
    >
    > ```yaml
    > access_point: